 In one of our first posts on an introduction to creative data predictions, we outline the data prediction process.
 The first step is defining a business problem.

 How do we identify which high-value customers will churn and what attributes affect them churning?

-Beneficial Variables to Collect for Churn
+Beneficial Data Attributes to Collect for Churn

-For this business problem, let’s list out valuable data points.
+Let’s list out valuable data points.

 We can largely classify a dataset into five different sections:

 - Identifying Data: This can be a unique customer ID, name, or code.

 - Demographical/Basic Customer Data: Basic info about the customer such as age, income, education, location, etc.

 - Product Data: The customer's usage of the service such as type of plan, tenure, number of products used, etc.